- Home

 2. Coffee

 If a cup of coffee is the highlight of your morning, there’s good news.
-The two main components of coffee – caffeine and antioxidants – can help to support brain health.
+The two main components of coffee – caffeine and antioxidants – can help support brain health.

-And research suggests that the long-term effects of drinking coffee include a reduced risk of neurological diseases like Alzheimer’s and Parkinson’s.
-Studies indicate that the greatest risk reduction is in adults who drink between three and four cups of coffee each day.
+The immediate effects of caffeine include increased alertness, greater concentration, and improved mood.
+And research suggests the cognitive effects of drinking coffee include a reduced risk of neurological diseases like Alzheimer’s and Parkinson’s.
+Studies indicate the greatest risk reduction is in adults who drink three to four cups of coffee per day.

 That said, having too much caffeine has been shown to cause side effects like anxiety, insomnia, increased urination, and digestive issues, so it’s important not to overdo it.
-Experts recommend drinking no more than five cups of coffee per day.
+Experts note that four to five cups a day is generally fine for most people.

 3. Blueberries

-Studies have shown that some of the antioxidants in blueberries can accumulate in the brain and help improve communication between brain cells.
+Studies have shown that some antioxidants in blueberries can accumulate in the brain and may improve communication between brain cells.
+Plus, this scientific review concluded that blueberries can help improve memory and cognitive processes in older adults.

 To enjoy the health benefits, experts recommend eating blueberries at least twice a week.